The Leh Ladakh SUV Roadtrip (9D/8N)from

 - Trip starting/ending point: Leh

-- Innova/Sumo/Ertiga/Tempo or similar tourist vehicle based on number of travelers
+- Vehicle: Innova/Sumo/Ertiga/Tempo or similar tourist vehicle based on number of travelers

-- You may book Flight to Leh from your City
+- You may book Flights between your City and Leh.

 Things to carry for the Trip:

 - Backpack (50-60 liter)

 - Jacket (Water proof)